rfg74/rfg74.github.io/Lab8.md

   <img width="375" alt="Profile Picture" src="CODE.jpg">
 </div>

 The function sets the robot to drive forward at full speed, and completes a hard stop by reversing once a certain distance is detected.
 I set this distance to be larger than outlined in the lab.
 This is to account for the fact that since I did this task with open loop control, I needed to overshoot the distance in order for my car to actually stop where I wanted it to.
+I ended up setting my distance to about 1200 mm.

 One of my biggest challenges was dealing with the physics of getting the car to flip.
 I ran my code multiple times without any alterations and it would not flip.
 As shown here, it coudln't create the necessary torque to flip the car over.